roger-zhang-eng/Exercise1/README.md

 Note: The map display in TableViewCell is just snapshot.
 However, the map in 'Cafe Shops Map' View can support user tap and zoom in/out operations.

 ## SW architecture
-MVVM design pattern, and source code are designed by swift 2.0
+MVVM design pattern, and source code are designed by swift

 1) 'Model' contains:
-- web service raw data model, file name label as FSxxx.swift
+- web service raw data model and decoding pattern, file name label as FSxxx.swift by Gloss library
 - shop list data model, file name ShopList.swift
 - user position data model, file name UserPosition.swift
-- JSON data getting and decoding, file name FSCafeData.swift
+- JSON data downloading, file name NetworkModel.swift by Alamonfire

 2) 'ViewModel' is responsible for getting model data, and trigger to display TableView and MapView.